How to Write SMART Project Management Goals

-In this example, everything is stated clearly.
-The goal is specific which is to achieve annual orders worth $5,000.
-It is also measurable because the cost of these annual orders has been identified.
-The goal is time-bound because it specifies that the cost of orders is for a year, to be spread throughout the four quarters.
+In this example, the writer stated everything clearly.
+The goal is specific: achieve annual orders worth $5,000.
+It is also measurable because the writer identified the cost of these annual orders.
+The goal is time-bound because it specifies that the cost of orders is for a year, spread throughout the four quarters.

 Not SMART: Improve the communication skills of employees by holding seminars.

-SMART: Improve the written and spoken communication skills of 60% of employees by holding one seminar for every quarter of 2020.
+SMART: Improve the written and spoken communication skills of 60 percent of employees by holding one seminar for every quarter of 2020.

-This objective is SMART because it is specific, measurable (60% of employees), achievable, relevant, and time-bound (every quarter of 2020).
+This objective is SMART because it is specific, measurable (60 percent of employees), achievable, relevant, and time-bound (every quarter of 2020).

 Not SMART: Pay off all debts by the end of this year.

 SMART: Pay off $10,000 worth of debts in 48 months.